thomaslaurenson/thomaslaurenson.github.io/_posts/2018-07-12-installing-and-configuring-damn-vulnerable-web-application.md

 sudo mysql -uroot
 ```

-Since there is not password configured by default, you should not be prompted to enter a password.
+Since there is no password configured by default, you should not be prompted to enter a password.
 Start by removing the root user from the MySQL table of users:

 {% highlight sql %}
 mysql> DROP USER 'root'@'localhost';